 c) Assuming these data have already been converted to geographic coordinates (x = N,y = E,z = V ), what is the approximate direction (e.g. NE and up) of the low stability component of magnetization?
 The high stability component of magnetization?
 What is the most likely remanence carrying mineral in this specimen?
 Thinking about what you learned about VRM in Chapter 7, for the low stability component to be a VRM acquired over the last million years, at what temperature would the rock have to have been held to acquire this component viscously over a million years?

-c) Run zeq.py again, this time setting the -beg and -end flags to calculate best-fit lines through the two components and a great circle through all the data except the NRM and last steps.
-Display these new images in your notebook.
+c) Run ipmag.zeq again, this time setting the -begin_pca and -end_pca flags to calculate best-fit lines through the two components and a great circle through all the data except the NRM and last steps.
+Look at these new images in your notebook.
 In a markdown code block explain which interpretation makes the most sense?

-a) Use the program sundec.py from the command line to estimate what the drilling azimuth was using the following sun compass information: You are located at 35∘ N and 33∘ E. The local time is three hours ahead of Universal Time, so we subtract -3 from local time.
+Use the program pmag.dosundec from within a notebook to estimate what the drilling azimuth was using the following sun compass information: You are located at 35∘ N and 33∘ E. The local time is three hours ahead of Universal Time, so we subtract -3 from local time.
 The shadow angle for the drilling direction was 68∘ measured at 16:09 on May 23, 1994.

 a) The direction of NRM for these problem is given in geographic coordinates along with the attitude of dipping strata from which the site was collected: